kazhala/dotbare/README.md

 ## Contributing

-Please help me out by pointing out things that I could improve, as I said, I've only been scripting for a few months and are still adapting many new things every day.
+Please help me out by pointing out things that I could improve, I've only been scripting for a few months and are still adapting many new things every day.
 PR are always welcome and please fire up issues if something went wrong.